 If you have any questions about the event, please reach out to us at email@example.com.

-The event will be hosted by the BBC’s Chief Environment correspondent, Justin Rowlatt.
+The event was hosted by the BBC’s Chief Environment correspondent, Justin Rowlatt.

 Pete Smith is Professor of Soils and Global Change at the Institute of Biological and Environmental Sciences at the University of Aberdeen (Scotland, UK) and Science Director of the Scottish Climate Change Centre of Expertise (ClimateXChange).
 His interests include climate change mitigation, soils, agriculture, food systems, ecosystem services and modelling.
 He is a Fellow of the Royal Society of Biology, a Fellow of the Institute of Soil Scientists, a Fellow of the Royal Society of Edinburgh, a Foreign Fellow of the Indian National Science Academy, a Fellow of the European Science Academy, and a Fellow of the Royal Society (London).